Knotx/knotx/CONTRIBUTING.md

 We appreciate all commits and improvements, feel free to join Knot.x community and contribute.

 ## How to start
-See [knotx.io](http://knotx.io/tutorials) for tutorials, examples and user documentation.
+- See [knotx.io](https://knotx.io/tutorials) for tutorials and examples.
+- You will findand user documentation in every repository at https://github.com/Knotx in a form of markdown documents.
-See [Knot.x Example Project](https://github.com/Knotx/knotx-example-project) for usage examples.
+- See [Knot.x Example Project](https://github.com/Knotx/knotx-example-project) for usage examples.

 ## Knot.x Contributor License Agreement
 Project License: [Apache License Version 2.0](https://github.com/Knotx/knotx/blob/master/LICENSE)